Home / Topics

 Open Quantum Systems

 Quantum Markov (or dynamical) semigroups have become the key structure for describing open system dynamics.
 They can also be viewed as a non-commutative generalisation of classical Markov semigroups on a commutative algebra.
 The study of their properties and behavior clarifies the properties of the physical systems from which the models arise.
-We are currently analyzing the structure and properties of quantum Markov semigroups of Gaussian type.

 Quantum Information and Measurement